Hokkaido International School

-The Hokkaido International School (HIS) (北海道インターナショナルスクール, Hokkaidō Intānashonaru Sukūru)is a private American PreK-12 boarding school in Hokkaido.
-It was founded in 1958.
+The Hokkaido International School (HIS) (北海道インターナショナルスクール, Hokkaidō Intānashonaru Sukūru) is a private U.S Department of State-Assisted American PreK-12 boarding school in Hokkaido.
+It was founded in 1958 as Hokkaido American School, and adopted its current name in 1962.

 Its main campus, HIS Sapporo, is in Toyohira-ku, Sapporo.
 The campus has approximately 180 to 220 students.
 The school runs the International Primary Curriculum in the elementary school (Early Years to grade 5) the follow on International Middle Years Program in grades 6~8 and the American AP (Advanced Placement) program in the high school.
 The institution is accredited by the Western Association of Schools and Colleges.

 The school has a branch elementary school campus in Niseko, Hokkaido, Hokkaido International School in Niseko (HIS Niseko), that opened on January 23, 2012.
 The two campuses are the sole English-language international schools in Hokkaido, besides small ones.

 Campus

-Hokkaido International School's main campus is located in the neighborhood of Toyohira Station on the Namboku Line of the city's subway system.
+Hokkaido International School's main campus is located in the neighborhood of Sumikawa Station on the Namboku Line of the city's subway system.
 The campus consists of a co-educational dormitory composed of both genders, a soccer field, basketball court, and a 4-story main block.
 The first and second levels of the school contain the institution's offices and elementary program classrooms, the third floor is dedicated to middle and high school classrooms, and the school's library and the computer lab.
 The fourth floor houses the gym.

 Dormitory

 Hokkaido International School's dormitory is located on campus.
-It is a co-educational dormitory, housing up to 40 students in total.
+It is a co-educational dormitory, housing up to 40 students from grades 8-12.

 The Dormitory also is the current practicing area for the school's jazz band classes.